 Find the Never Mind the Burdocks series of seasonal foraging books here: www.nevermindtheburdocks.co.uk/bookshop

-Having lived and worked in El Salvador, Mexico and France, Andrew is now based in the UK, Birmingham, running his own leadership development business, helping people to deliver on their unique potential.
+Having lived and worked in El Salvador, Mexico and France, Andrew is now based in the UK where he is running his own leadership development business, which helps people to fulfil their unique potential.
 He serves people at all levels of society from ex-offenders to sixth form students in schools and colleges, to business leaders in corporate organisations and successful entrepreneurs.

 In his spare time, Andrew runs a support group (MenSpace) for men experiencing domestic abuse and is a dad to 5 children.